package documentation

 Nexus is a synchronous RPC protocol.
 Arbitrary duration operations are modeled on top of a set of pre-defined synchronous RPCs.

 A Nexus caller calls a handler.
 The handler may respond inline (synchronous response) or return a token referencing the ongoing operation (asynchronous response).
-The caller can cancel an asynchronous operation, check for its outcome, or fetch its current state.
-The caller can also specify a callback URL, which the handler uses to deliver the result of an asynchronous operation when it is ready.
+The caller can cancel an asynchronous operation using this token.
+The caller can also specify a callback URL, which the handler uses to deliver the result ofan asynchronous operation when it is ready.

 Package handler Components for implementing Nexus handlers.